The Planet Rebels Journey

 The archway remained empty.
 I whimpered.

 But I couldn’t go to Palace Darieos.
 Not that I had a choice.
 When you received a summons from the Arbitrix, it wasn’t optional.
-Oh, but they’d expect a governor’s daughter, an heir-elect no less, to have mastered a strong posture and commanding voice by my age.
-I couldn’t even walk into a room of strangers and give a speech without panic—I gasped.
+Oh, but they’d expect a governor’s daughter, an heir-elect no less, to have mastered a strong posture and commanding voice by now.
+I could barely enter a room of strangers without my throat closing—I gasped.
+There would be endless strangers at the Summit I was headed toward.

-No-no-no. I dragged my feet as Qiu pulled me up the great oak staircase.
+I dragged my feet as Qiu pulled me up the great staircase.
 “How many are attending the Summit?”
-I asked.

 “Delegates include the Grand Council of Queens, global assembly of governors, Sapphic ministers, ambassadors, and major metropolitan mayors.
 Also, their teams, a few husbands—”